Unforgettable Cobra Kai Sayings: Memorable Lines from All Seasons

 16. “I’m going to be stomping all these weak-ass Bitches next year!”

-She’s not disappointed that she didn’t win her fight after only training for six weeks; instead, she’s excited to crush the competition next season!
+She’s not disappointed that she didn’t win her fight after only six weeks of training; instead, she’s excited to crush the competition next season!

 17. “I spent months terrorizing a teenager over a high school karate tournament.
 It sounds insane just talking about it.”